Pratik2897/demoapp/README.md

 This is a simple demonstration project to showcase conatinerization of Java web application in docker and Kubernetes environment.

 This is to demo the webhook is working or not.

+This is to check for Mumbai EC2 region.